edegaudenzi/talend_combinations_generator/README.md

 **Importing in Talend:**
 You can import this project into Talend, anyway you have to define a ImplicitContext file to valorize parameters from an external source.
-You can find a sample into the file `BUILD/generate_combinations/local_project/generate_combinations_0_1/contexts/Default.properties` above cited.
+You can find a sample into the above cited file: `BUILD/generate_combinations/local_project/generate_combinations_0_1/contexts/Default.properties`

 **License:**
 Please folks, <a href="http://www.wtfpl.net/"><img